jedi4ever/veewee/doc/running.md

     Tasks:
-      veewee vbox build [BOX_NAME]             # Build box veewee vbox define [BOXNAME] [TEMPLATE]  # Define a new basebox starting fr... veewee vbox destroy [BOXNAME]            # Destroys the basebox that was build veewee vbox halt [BOXNAME]               # Activates a shutdown on the basebox veewee vbox help [COMMAND]               # Describe subcommands or one spec... veewee vbox list                         # Lists all defined boxes
+      veewee vbox build [BOX_NAME]             # Build box veewee vbox define [BOXNAME] [TEMPLATE]  # Define a new basebox starting fr... veewee vbox destroy [BOXNAME]            # Destroys the basebox that was built veewee vbox halt [BOXNAME]               # Activates a shutdown on the basebox veewee vbox help [COMMAND]               # Describe subcommands or one spec... veewee vbox list                         # Lists all defined boxes